SeelabFhdo/lemma/de.fhdo.lemma.operation.intermediate.metamodel/doc/source/body.rst

                         be used to type operations' parameters.
 See also the :doc:`Intermediate Service Model Format Specification
                         <service_model:index>`.
-    Operation Model     An Operation Model expresses the deployment of microservices being imported from Service Models.
+    Operation Model     An Operation Model expresses the deployment and operation of microservices being imported from Service Models, and the dependencies to infrastructure nodes, e.g., databases or Service Discoveries.
     Technology Model    A Technology models encapsulates descriptions of technologies.
 For instance, certain implementation
                         technologies, e.g., Java or Go, and protocol